Covered bridges have been around since the late 18th century in the United States.

 West Cornwall Covered Bridge

-There are about 90 covered bridges in Connecticut, where the lattice truss was invented in 1820.
-The design used latticework to carry a bridge’s load and allowed unskilled workers to build covered bridges quickly with local materials.
+There are about 90 covered bridges in Connecticut, where Ithiel Town invented the lattice truss in 1820.
+His design used latticework to carry a bridge’s load and allowed unskilled workers to build covered bridges quickly with local materials.
+Town, by the way, also designed the Wadsworth Athenaeum in Hartford and Trinity Church on the Green in New Haven.

 As more and more automobiles and trucks crossed the bridge, the West Cornwall Covered Bridge was closed to pedestrian traffic in the 1920s.
 In 1945, an oil truck weighing 20 tons fell through the bottom of the bridge.
 The State of Connecticut decided to replace the bridge in 1968, but a local group persuaded the state to save the bridge.
 Connecticut built a steel support deck that saved the bridge and won a Federal Highway Administration award.